Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Two pairs of equivalent structures.
 First pair shows alkene and a 4-carbon chain.
 Second pair shows alkyne and a 2-carbon chain, in which each carbon is bonded to two carbons

 Having ranked the four groups attached to a chiral carbon, we describe the stereochemical configuration around the carbon by orienting the molecule so that the group with the lowest ranking (4) points directly away from us.
 We then look at the three remaining substituents, which now appear to radiate toward us like the spokes on a steering wheel (Figure 5.8).
-If a curved arrow drawn from the highest to second-highest to third-highest ranked substituent (1 → 2 → 3) is clockwise, we say that the chirality center has the R configuration (S for the Latin rectus, meaning “right”).
+If a curved arrow drawn from the highest to second-highest to third-highest ranked substituent (1 → 2 → 3) is clockwise, we say that the chirality center has the R configuration (Latin rectus, meaning “right”).
 If an arrow from 1 → 2 → 3 is counterclockwise, the chirality center has the S configuration (Latin sinister, meaning “left”).
 To remember these assignments, think of a car’s steering wheel when making a Right (clockwise) turn.

 Substituents in the compound form R configuration, depicted as a right turn of the steering wheel.
 Its mirror image forms S configuration, depicted as left turn of the steering wheel.